“Sign here, here and here”

 What is the purpose of a signature?

 - A signature refers to a stylistic representation of a person’s name, surname and/or initials that is applied to a document, such as a contract.
-A signature must be placed by the signatory him/herself and the signatory must have intended to sign the relevant document.
+A signature must be placed by the signatory themself and the signatory must have intended to sign the relevant document.

-- It is also possible for a representative to sign a document on behalf of someone else, however, the representative must be authorised to do so by a written and signed resolution or power of attorney.
+- It is also possible for a representative to sign a document on behalf of someone else, however, such representative must be authorised to do so by a written and signed resolution or power of attorney.

 What does it mean to sign as a witness?